procube-open/npm2docker/README.md

 #### To register to a repository in an Organization on dockerhub.

-You can use --prefix to specify where to push the image:
-For example, if you want to register to organizatioin "exorg", you can use --prefix to add / to the organization name.
-For example, to register with exorg, specify "--prefix exorg/".
+You can use --prefix to add the organization name with suffix "/".
+For example, to register to "exorg" organization, specify "--prefix exorg/".

 #### To register to a unique registry, use --prefix

-To register to a unique registry, specify --prefix FQDN:port-number followed by /.
+To register to a own registry, specify --prefix FQDN:port-number followed by /.
 For example, if you want to register to reg.example.com:5000, specify "--prefix reg.example.com:5000/".

 ### Other
 For other usage, please refer to the help.